sophiajt/jntrnr.github.io/_posts/2015-12-01-building-a-simple-jit-in-rust.md

 extern crate libc;
 {% endhighlight %}

-Once we've pulled in libc, we need to ```malloc``` some memory.
-This will give us a chunk of memory we can work with at the size we want.
-Notice that we get back a raw pointer to ```c_void```.
-In C, we might write this ```void *```.
-We'll work with it in this form for a bit, but later move it into a form that's easier to work with in Rust.

-{% highlight rust %}
-unsafe {
-  let mut page : *mut libc::c_void = libc::malloc(size);
-}
-{% endhighlight %}

-With our memory allocated, we next need to align the memory.
+Once we've pulled in libc, we need to allocated aligned memory.
 Some operating systems, like OS X, require that executable code memory starts at a particular alignment.
 For example, that it starts at an address that is exactly a multiple of 0x1000.

 {% highlight rust %}
 const PAGE_SIZE: usize = 4096;